Skip to Main Content

 What is Field Experience?

 According to the Council for Accreditation of Counseling and Related Educational Programs (CACREP), field experience (or professional practice) “provides for the application of theory and the development of counseling skills under supervision.
 These experiences will provide opportunities for students to counsel clients who represent the ethnic and demographic diversity of their community.”
-Field experience consists of a practicum (one term) and a consecutive internship (two terms) experience.
+Field experience consists of 3 200-hour internship experiences.

 The field experience is designed to provide you with